SAMMISolutions/docs/doc_posts/_troubleshooting-errors/nonbutton_crashes.md

 <figure>
   <blockquote class="blockquote">
     <p>With a proper comment, it may take us less than 10 minutes to fix a bug.
-Without a proper comment, we can spend a week trying to recreate a crash with no luck.</p>
+Without one, we can spend a week trying to recreate a crash with no luck.</p>
   </blockquote>
   <figcaption class="blockquote-footer">
     Christina from <cite title="SAMMI Devs">SAMMI Devs</cite>
   </figcaption>
 </figure>

-An example of the error log that was sent to us with a proper comment explaining what led to the crash:
+An example of the error log that was sent to us with a detailed comment explaining what led to the crash:

 ```jsx
 Type: Internal Error